BrendonsDad/startup/README.md

 - [X] **Frontend calls service endpoints** - Replaced mocked funtionality like calls to localstorage to legitimate calls to my server.
 - [X] **Supports registration, login, logout, and restricted endpoint** - Fully supports all of these.
 I tested and walked through them, including functionality to reset the password.

+## DB/Login deliverable
+- [X] **Stores data in MongoDB** - Stored the data for my groups, so that the discover page works.
+- [X] **Stores credentials in MongoDB** - Users and Auth stored in MongoDB persistently from service/database.js.
+I am not pushing up my config file for security purposes, but it is connected to mongo and working.